murphygroup/cellorganizer-documentation_old/source/chapters/docker/index.rst

 CellOrganizer for Docker is an image with compiled binaries from CellOrganizer functions

-- **img2slml**, the top-level function to train generative models of cell, and
+- **img2slml**, the top-level function to train generative models of cells, and
 - **slml2img**, the top-level function to generate simulated instances from a trained generative model.
 - **slml2info**, the top-level function to generate a report from information extracted from a single generative model.
 - **slml2report**, the top-level function to generate a report from comparing generative models.